 - Quick-start daily dosing using a double dose (two pills) for the first dose.
 This will protect you within two hours.
-The predose is important for the highest protection.
-But if you miss or are late with the pre-dose, start with a double dose as soon as possible. - Once on PrEP, continue taking daily PrEP for at least six days each week.
-This might change when guidelines are updated. - There is currently no data about neovaginal sex.
+The predose is important for the highest protection. - f you miss or are late with the pre-dose, start with a double dose as soon as possible.
+Takiing PrEP with food can boost drug levels of TD more quickly. - Once on PrEP, continue taking daily PrEP for at least four days each week. - There is currently no data about neovaginal sex.
 Starting with a double dose and then using daily dosing is therefore a conservative recommendation.